g-insana/ortho2tree/MS_figures_src/README.md

 (3-March-2024)

-This archive contains all of the datafiles and .R code to recreate the figures in the manuscript:
+This folder contains all of the datafiles and .R code to recreate the figures in the manuscript:
 *Improved selection of canonical proteins for reference proteomes*.

 To recreate pdf files for the figures, run: `plot_MS_pub.sh`